-Students will check out a laptop from Lamar at the beginning of the school year.
-Information regarding laptop pick up will be sent to students and parents via school messenger.
+Students will check out an HISD PowerUp laptop computer, case, and charger from Lamar at the beginning of the school year.
+Information regarding laptop pick-up will be sent to students and parents via School Messenger.
 Forms for laptop checkout must be signed by the parent and your \$25 nonrefundable insurance must be paid prior to pick up.